The Do’s and Don’ts of Buying at Auction

 Purchasing a property by auction is a straightforward and hassle-free process.
 If you’re thinking of bidding on one of our auction lots, take a look at the following quick guide to the do’s and don’ts of property auctions.

-If you would like to purchase at auction it’s a good idea to register to receive printed auction catalogues and sign up via our website to receive updated.
+If you would like to purchase at auction it’s a good idea to register to sign up via our website to receive email updates throughout the year.
 This will ensure you’re informed of all lots being sold by auction and will give you time to read the legal pack, carry out any viewings and put your finances in place.

 View the property

 Wherever possible we arrange group viewings for all our properties.
-These can be booked via our website or by calling the relevant auctions team.
+These can be booked via our website or by viewing the virtual tours uploaded online.
 If it’s land you are looking to purchase, you can visit the site at your own convenience, you do not need to advise us, and in the cases of tenanted properties, we do our best to work with the sellers to arrange access.
 For all viewings, one of our viewers will attend at the agreed time to let you into the property.

 Read the legal pack

 We upload all the legal packs to our website prior to offering the lot for sale.
 These are available to download for free.
-For our room auction lots, the legal packs will be uploaded around a week prior to the auction date and for our online auction lots, they will be uploaded prior to the online auction commencing.
+For our auction event lots, the legal packs will be uploaded around a week prior to the auction date and for our timed auction lots, they will be uploaded prior to the online auction commencing.

 Set your budget